Local Green Space Designation is Essential

 Since withdrawing its application for 10 ‘eco-lodges’ on the floodplain 1.0 km away at Abbotstone last year, the estate has gained permission to provide just such measures on that site – see link.
 A similar scheme could be replicated at Barn Meadow, qualifying for grants such at the new Environmental Land Management Scheme (ELMS) and generating valuable nutrient neutrality credits and Biodiversity Net Gains units for the landowner.

-Above all, it is important that Barn Meadow is designated as LGS, because it is your Neighbourhood Plan, and Local Green Space is overwhelmingly what you asked for at both the 1st and 2nd Community Consultations.
+Above all, it is important that Barn Meadow is designated as LGS, because it is your Neighbourhood Plan, and Local Green Space is overwhelmingly what you asked for at each of the three Community Consultations.

 Why must Barn Meadow be Designated as LGS Now?